SB-Australia/api/sections/SSO.md

 > within the expiration timespan your link will not log the user automatically.
 >
 > You may want to do the above steps as a result of the user clicking on a generic
-> Login To Shoeboxed link, obtain the auth only token on the fly and redirect to https://id.sbaustralia.com/gateway?key=TOKEN_VALUE with the fresh obtained value.
+> Login To Squirrel Street link, obtain the auth only token on the fly and redirect to https://id.squirrelstreet.com/gateway?key=TOKEN_VALUE with the fresh obtained value.